Skip to content

 Frontend Python Callbacks

 Most layers in pyglobegl are driven entirely by typed data models.
-A few globe.gl accessors, though, are computed per-datum in the browser — the hex bin layer is the main example.
+A few globe.gl accessors, though, are computed in the browser rather than mapped from a single Python datum — the hex bin layer (whose bins are aggregated client-side) and the heatmaps layer (whose colormap is a function of normalised density) are the main examples.
 Rather than make you write JavaScript, pyglobegl lets you decorate a Python function with @frontend_python and run it on the frontend.

 from pyglobegl import frontend_python